Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Circle [Dublin] (late sixties beat group)

-Cloverhitch [Westmeath] (mid 70's five piece managed by Andy Gilmartin)
+Cloverhitch [Westmeath] (mid 70's group managed by Andy Gilmartin)

 Clutch [Tralee] (Southern based rock band that achieved some success in the 1980's)